 Instagram Shopping Integration

 If you are selling merchandise, (if not, why not?)
 Instagram shopping can be incredibly effective for musicians.
 You can tag your products directly in posts and stories, which link directly to where they are listed for sale.
 The conversion rate is also usually higher than sending people to external websites because the purchase process stays within Instagram.
 At the end of the day, IG, and all platforms want people’s eyeballs on their platform, not sending them elsewhere.
-Actually, you can tag digital products too.
+You can tag digital products too.
 Not just physical merch.
 So, links to your Bandcamp releases, exclusive content, or even virtual concert tickets can be accessed directly through Instagram’s shopping features.

 YouTube Platform Management: The Content Kingdom

-Create playlists and actually maintain them.
+Create playlists and maintain them.
 Not just “my songs” playlists, but carefully curated collections that include your music alongside tracks from other artists you respect.
 YouTube promotes playlists in search results, and people are more likely to discover your music when it’s next to an artist that they already know.

 YouTube Shorts Strategy